 Andrew directed us to Jim’s Steaks on South Street.
-You know it is a good cheesesteak place when there is a line around the block at 4:30.
-The line did move fairly quickly.
-I was just so worn out.
-All I wanted to do was to eat a cheesesteak and then fall asleep in the car.
+You know it is a good cheesesteak place when there is a line around the block at 4:30 PM.
+This was the place to be.
+The line did move fairly quickly though.

-The Philly cheesesteak was different than I imagined, certainly different than versions of it I have seen outside Philly.
-When I have seen “Philly cheesesteak,” it normally has provolone, thinly sliced caramelized onions, and green bell peppers.
-So, provolone is actually an option, but the clearly more standard way to eat a cheesesteak in Philly is with cheez whiz.
+The cheesesteak was different than I imagined, certainly different than versions of it I have seen outside Philadelphia.
+When I have seen something marketed as “Philly cheesesteak,” it normally has provolone, thinly sliced caramelized onions, and green bell peppers.
+So, provolone is actually an option, but the clearly more standard way to eat a cheesesteak is with cheez whiz.

 The steak was delicious, sliced to perfection.
-It was just what I imagined a good cheesesteak to be, especially with the whiz, which was the most surprising part.
+It was just what I imagined a good cheesesteak to be, especially with the cheez whiz, which was the most surprising part.
 When I think of cheez whiz, I think of that gross processed cheese you squirt out of a can, but I didn’t realize it was sold in other forms.
-This melted whiz is like liquid gold that you enjoy while your eating it until it destroys your stomach from all the processed junk in it.
-It was well-worth the resultant pain.
+This melted cheese product is like liquid gold that you enjoy while your eating it until it destroys your stomach from all the processed junk in it.
+But it is worth it.

-I now can no longer say that I’ve never had a Philly cheesesteak.
+I now can no longer say that I’ve never had a real cheesesteak.
 It was the perfect end to our trip.
-All the steak and cheesy goodness filled my stomach and prevented us from having three hangry people in the car on the drive back to DC.
+All the steak and cheesy goodness filled my stomach and prevented us from turning into the Hangry Trio.